rdov/rdov.github.io/glossary.md

 *Incubator* - A partnership between a Sponsor and a Mentor to provide comprehensive resources to new projects which use the Mentor's expertise.

 *Incubator Project* - A project which has an incubator dedicated (at least in part) to it.

+*Indirect Services* - A revenue model where complimentary services are provided for an invention.

 *Intellectual Property* - An idea over which the government has granted a monopoly of use.